MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-get-started-with-global-secure-access.md

 ---
 # Get started with Global Secure Access

-Global Secure Access (preview), Microsoft's Security Service Edge, is the centralized location in the Microsoft Entra admin center where you can configure and manage the features.
+Global Secure Access, Microsoft's Security Service Edge, is the centralized location in the Microsoft Entra admin center where you can configure and manage the features.
 Many features and settings apply to both Microsoft Entra Private Access and Microsoft Entra Internet Access.
 Some features are specific to one or the other.

 This guide helps you get started configuring both services for the first time.